chriswendt/ietf/draft-ietf-stir-passport.md

 This document defines a method for creating and validating a token that cryptographically verifies an originating identity, or more generally a URI or telephone number representing the originator of personal communications.
 Through extensions defined in this document, in Section 5.2, other information relevant to the personal communications can also be added to the token.
 The goal of PASSporT is to provide a common framework for signing originating identity related information in an extensible way.
 Additionally, this functionality is independent of any specific personal communications signaling call logic, so that the assertion of originating identity related information can be implemented in a flexible way and can be used in applications including end-to-end applications that require different signaling protocols or gateways between different communications systems.
 It is anticipated that signaling protocol specific guidance will be provided in other related documents and specifications to specify how to use and transport PASSporT tokens, however this is intentionally out of scope for this document.

-[I-D.ietf-stir-rfc4474bis] provides details of how to use PASSporT within SIP signaling for the signing and verification of telephone numbers.
+[I-D.ietf-stir-rfc4474bis] provides details of the use of PASSporT within SIP [RFC3261] signaling protocol for the signing and verification of telephone numbers.

 **2. PASSporT Token Overview**